rloterh/CryptoIndex/README.md

 ![Microverse](https://img.shields.io/badge/-Microverse-007bff?style=for-the-badge)

 ## Description
-Cryto Index is a mini crytocurrency metric application which list the top 100 coins and provides daily statistical update of each top crypto currency.
-The hero section lists the percentage dominance of the top cryptocurrencies, Bitcoin and Etheriums on the Crypto currency market.
-A search filter provides an accessibility of finding a partcular cryptocurrency by keying in some letters that part of the name of that currency.
+Crypto Index is a mini cryptocurrency metric application which lists the top 100 cryptocurrencies and provides daily statistical update of each top cryptocurrency.
+The hero section of this application lists the percentage dominance of the top 2 cryptocurrencies, Bitcoin and Etheriums on the Cryptocurrency market.
+A search filter provides an accessibility feature for finding a partcular cryptocurrency by keying in some letters that are part of the name of that currency.